nikitavoloboev/data/tools/tools.md

 - [How many people are around](https://github.com/schollz/howmanypeoplearearound) - Count the number of people around you 👨‍👨‍👦 by monitoring wifi signals 📡.
 - [Confluent](https://www.confluent.io/) - Streaming platform built by the original creators of Apache Kafka.
 - [JournalBook](https://github.com/trys/JournalBook) - Private, offline-first personal journal.
-- [Docusaurus](https://github.com/facebook/docusaurus) - Easy to maintain open source documentation websites.
+- [AfterClass](https://afterclass.co/) - New kind of document for futuristic teams.

 ## Links